simplicitesoftware/documentation/docs/tutorial/getting-started/exporting.md

 Clear the platform's cache and log in with `deisgner`

 :::tip[Success]
-  <p>Your application configuration is now safely exported and can be imported into another instance</p>
+- Your application configuration is now safely exported and can be imported into another instance
-  <p>Your instance is back in the same state it was at the beginning of this tutorial</p>
+- Your instance is back in the same state it was at the beginning of this tutorial
   ![](img/export/designer-success.png)
 :::